October 05, 2020

 Among the population of people with substance use disorders, the Journal of the American Medical Association reports that nearly 50% of them have equally prominent symptoms of a severe mental health condition.
 When speaking of dual diagnosis, it is a matter of a person having a solitary diagnosis of substance abuse disorder alongside a separate diagnosis of some mental or behavioral health issue.
 While the two distinct disorders could affect each other, they are still essentially different illnesses.
 Regarding co-occurring conditions, the terminology refers to a person who has developed one or more mental health conditions because of drug abuse.
 Reversibly, co-occurring conditions could also refer to a person's substance use being responsible for generating one or more mental health illnesses.
 This is also called comorbidity or comorbid conditions.

 In the past, people with a dual diagnosis or co-occurring disorders were treated for one illness at a time.
-For example, a person would go into treatment for their anxiety at a psychiatric center.
+For example, a person would go into treatment for anxiety at a psychiatric center.
 They would then have to go to another facility to treat substance use disorder.
-This practice was highly impractical as that one illness left unmanaged would often worsen and probably undermined any successful progress for the treated condition.
+This practice was highly impractical as that one illness left unmanaged would often worsen and probably undermine any successful progress for the treated condition.
 It could create one big ineffective cycle.

 Even if one condition, substance use or mental illness, came before the other, it isn't an implication that the first condition to become symptomatic and apparent caused the co-occurrence.
-Although establishing which disease came first or the reason either of the disorders manifested at all in a person could be helpful knowledge, it shouldn't prevent or delay a person from getting the treatment that is best suited for them and their recovery as a whole individual.
+Although establishing which disease came first or the reason either of the disorders manifested in a person could be helpful knowledge, it shouldn't prevent or delay a person from getting the treatment best suited for them and their recovery as a whole individual.
 Nevertheless, researchers have come up with a few possible reasons why comorbidity happens:

 Get a free, confidential consultation